clux/facemaulers/irae.md

 ## Super Past
 500 years old.

+Has a painting that takes you to her lair (which does contain her phylactery now).

 ## Past
 Freed Silth from Magnificent Matriarch and infiltrated it within the storm giants lair.